Wusinho/mailing_system/README.md

 | PATCH  | surveys |      Update Survey Answer's |

 ## How to start the project from your Local environment
+- This project runs on `ruby "3.2.0"`, please switch the ruby version
 - Open your terminal and cd where you want to store the project
 - Run the following command in the terminal
 ```bash